AndritaLucianGabriel/BankingApp/README.md

    40. List<String> loanReaderUpdate()
        > Method that is used to update the reader file for the loans.
 #### *2. BankAccount*
- Abstract class that creates a unique ID of the account in relation to the client and then stores data about the clients' money, the type of currency he prefers and a list of all the cards that were linked to this account.
+ Abstract class that creates a unique ID of the account in relation to the client and then stores data about the clients' money, the type of currency they prefer and a list of all the cards that were linked to this account.
    1. addCard(Card card)
        > Method that links a card to the bank account.
    2. removeCard(Card card)